Valid post-selection inference in Robust Q-learning: Prerequisites for the Proofs

 We previously defined the relevant part of the Stage 1 Q-function in terms of an ideal pseudo-outcome $Y_{1 \model_2}.$ We will unify some notation around these pseudo outcomes by delineating the different levels of knowledge and estimation required for each.
 For any particular Stage 2 model $\model_2 \in \modelspace_2$, define:

-where $\xi$ is defined in \eqref{eq:blip-fun}.
-The first pseudo-outcome leverages perfect knowledge of the $\Delta_2$ function along with its projection onto a linearized model.
-That of \eqref{eq:stage-1-pseudo-outcome-tilde}, requires perfect knowledge of the $\mu_{2A0},~\mu_{2Y0}$ functions in order to create the estimate $\tilde\btheta_{2n, \model_2}.$ The final pseudo-outcome \eqref{eq:stage-1-pseudo-outcome-est} is based entirely on the data using cross-fitting.
+where $\xi$ is defined in \eqref{eq:y1-s2-def}.
+The first pseudo-outcome leverages perfect knowledge of the $\Delta_2$ function along with its projection onto a linearized model, whereas \eqref{eq:stage-1-pseudo-outcome-tilde} only requires perfect knowledge of the $\mu_{2A0},~\mu_{2Y0}$ functions needed to calculate the estimate $\tilde\btheta_{2n, \model_2}.$ The final pseudo-outcome \eqref{eq:stage-1-pseudo-outcome-est} is based entirely on the data using cross-fitting.

 For completeness, we also define some of the bootstrap pseudo-outcome quantities used in the arguments in \Cref{sec:cf-perturb-risk}:

 these quantities differ from those of \eqref{eq:stage-1-pseudo-outcome-tilde,eq:stage-1-pseudo-outcome-est} through the bootstrapped second-stage estimates, which are minimizers of the bootstrapped functions defined in \Cref{sec:cf-perturb-risk}.